How to Run a Winch with a Deep Cycle Battery (Wiring, Power, Safety Guide)

 • Voltage: Most winches operate at 12 volts, which is standard for automotive electrical systems.
 Ensure your deep cycle battery matches this voltage requirement.

 • Amperage Draw: Winches can draw a significant amount of current, especially under heavy loads.
-Knowing the amperage draw of your winch is crucial to choosing a best winch battery that can handle the load without getting drained too quickly.
+Knowing the amperage draw of your winch is crucial to selecting a compatible deep cycle battery that can handle the load without getting drained too quickly.

 • Duty Cycle: The duty cycle of a winch refers to the amount of time it can run before it needs to cool down.
 Continuous operation can overheat the winch motor, so it’s important to follow the manufacturer’s guidelines for duty cycles.